sfu-discourse-lab/MisInfoText/README.md

 We are developing a large dataset containing instances of fact-checked news articles.
 In order to do so, we make use of automatic scrapers to crawl fact-checking websites for false/true claims and headlines, links to the original news articles spreading them and the veracity labels given by the fact-checkers.
 Details of this process depend on the specific structure of the fact-checking website and the amount of information they include about the sources of a discussed piece of news.
 Currently, we have scraped and cleaned data from four fact-checking websites (snopes, buzzfeed, politifact and emergent).

 We have published three large datasets through [our lab website](http://fakenews.ngrok.io/), which still require manual verification of the alignment between the claims and the original news texts (both available in our data tables).
 Our annotators have manually verified this alignment for a relatively small portion of the data (Snopes312, BuzzfeedUSE and BuzzfeedTop collections) and published the resulting dataset through [another github repository](https://github.com/sfu-discourse-lab/Misinformation_detection).

+Please refer to the following papers for details on the data collection process and our automatic misinformation detection experiments:

+Fatemeh Torabi Asr and Maite Taboada, 2018. ["The Data Challenge in Misinformation Detection: Source Reputation vs. Content Veracity"](http://aclweb.org/anthology/W18-5502).
+In Proceedings of The First Workshop on Fact Extraction and Verification, EMNLP 2018.

+Fatemeh Torabi Asr and Maite Taboada, 2019.
+"Big Data and Quality Data for Fake News and Misinformation Detection".
+Journal of Big Data and Society.

-We will soon publish a larger subset of the data that we have verified by recruiting annotators on FigureEight platform.
-So keep in touch for more to come!
+We will soon publish a larger dataset that we have verified by recruiting annotators on the [Figure Eight platform](https://www.figure-eight.com/).
+So please keep in touch for more to come!

+We also welcome inquieries for inclusion of other dataset in our list.
+Please see what follows and let us know if you think your dataset should be listed too!

 ## Other collections of veracity-labeled texts